PS-A/automate-the-boring-stuff-practice/README.md

 ------

 Week 3
-Working through "Automate the Boring Stuff with Python" chapter 7 and 8.
+Working through "Automate the Boring Stuff with Python" chapters 7 and 8.

 Chapter 7 - RegEx
 Practicing different forms of RegEx syntaxes.